motorcycle 101 guides

 7. Iowa Motorcycle Safety Features

-Compa#b90011 to other states, periodic vehicle inspections are not as heavily enforced in Iowa.
+Compared to other states, periodic vehicle inspections are not as heavily enforced in Iowa.
 However, it is best to examine the condition of your motorcycle every time before you go out for a ride.
-Even if your motorcycle seems largely undamaged from the outside, you might discover damage to the tires, systems, primary components, etc. Doing the repairs, yourself or taking it into a repair shop will prevent your motorcycle from breaking down in the middle of the highway.
+Even if your motorcycle seems largely undamaged from the outside, you might discover damage to the tires, systems, primary components, etc. Doing the repairs yourself or taking it to a repair shop will prevent your motorcycle from breaking down in the middle of the highway.

 • Horn